 This will be a tear-jerker for you pet owners and animal lovers.
 On Friday August 23rd our Golden Retriever-Labrador-Great Dane mix had to be put down.
 He was 12 years old.
 For five months, we were able to slow the growth of a polyp in his nose and enjoy each other as a family, though he had slowed down a bit, he still had good quality of life.
 He was running around the backyard, occassionally bringing us his toys, and continued to snuggle with us on the couch (our favorite pass-time).
 However, in his final week, the polyp had rapidly grown too large to manage with medication and his quality of life was starting to suffer.
-He though he wagged his tail whenever we went up to pet him, he started isolating himself, moping around all day with his eyes barely able to open; it was clear he was in pain.
+Although he wagged his tail whenever we went up to pet him, he started isolating himself, moping around all day with his eyes barely able to open; it was clear he was in pain.
 Radiation would’ve been too much on his senior body and his quality of life would be even worse.
 We had to make the incredibly tough decision to put his comfort ahead of our desire to keep him around and had him euthanized.
 I’ve been through many tough things and this one has been one of the toughest.
 He was my best friend and a constant reminder of Jesus’s love for me everytime I looked at him, this dog pointed me to Christ by the way he comforted me, was always with me, and so many other descriptives… too many to list here.
 It’s a difficult, sad time getting used to life without him, but I take great comfort in knowing he is in Heaven.
 I truly believe that.
 Here’s why…

-This verse sets an important perspective for a biblical view of animal rights.
-While God created all animals for the use of mankind (Genesis 1:28; 9:3), He also expects us to respect and care for those resources, not to abuse them.
-In fact, Solomon connects a person’s righteousness to their treatment of animals.
-The point is not that those who love God must be vegetarians nor is this giving an idolized sense of animal values.
-The message is that a godly perspective on creation naturally leads to respect for all creatures.
-The God-fearing (Proverbs 1:7) person will treat them kindly, feed them properly, and care for them when they hurt.
 In his regard for his animals, the righteous person resembles the Good Shepherd, Jesus.
 The Good Shepherd cares for the basic needs of His flock (Psalm 23:2).
 He protects them (John 10:3–4, 11).
 In a related passage, Deuteronomy 25:4 commanded the farmers of Israel not to muzzle an ox when it is treading out the grain.
 A cruel farmer would muzzle his ox to prevent it from eating some grain.
 While this might save some time, and a tiny amount of harvest, it is unkind and unhelpful to the animal.
 In contrast to godly attitudes, a wicked person’s approach to animals can’t be anything more than cruelty.
 Even their “mercy,” in such a case, is relatively harsh and abusive.
 Cruelty to animals is seen today in staged dog fights, in starving animals, in animal beatings, in neglecting proper care of pets, and in abandoning helpless animals.
 Believers need to be careful not to elevate animals to equal human beings (Genesis 1:26–27).
-However, preventing animal cruelty and rescuing abused animals both reflect a godly attitude towards creation.
+However, preventing animal cruelty and rescuing abused animals both reflect a godly attitude towards creation and a heart that is ever-growing in the purification of mercy, humility, and compassion in Christ.
 (Source: BibleRef.com)

 Revelation 5:13 says: